nicolasard/personalStuff/Grafana.md

 ### Installing Grafana

+What's Grafana?
+Grafana it's a monitoring tool, it have alarms included (We don't use te alarm feature in my current work).
+An other cool tool like grana it's Chronograf (https://docs.influxdata.com/chronograf/v1.7/)
 Ass you know I love install standalone applications, so this will be my guid about how to install Grafana in a standalone.

 *Environment:* Virtualiced Debian Linux